How to Secure Apache2 with Let’s Encrypt on Ubuntu 22.04

 </VirtualHost>

-Then, execute the following command below by replacing your@email.com with your actual email address and yourdomain.com with your registered domain name.
-This command requests and installs the certificate and also configures Apache to serve your site over HTTPS:
+Run the following command below by replacing your@email.com with your actual email address and yourdomain.com with your registered domain name.
+This command obtain and installs the certificate and also configures Apache to serve your site over HTTPS:

 sudo certbot --non-interactive --agree-tos --no-eff-email --apache \